How we tested

 Store-bought boxes of plastic wrap feature teeth or slide cutters that require the user to keep one hand on the box while attempting to pull and cut tangle-free sheets with the other hand.
 This can cause ragged cuts and leave the plastic wrap sticking to itself, leading to headaches and waste.

 Plastic-wrap dispensers promise to remedy these issues.
 These products, typically made of plastic or thick cardboard and able to accommodate a variety of roll sizes, all have built-in cutters—either a slide cutter or a push-down blade.
 They are designed to remain stationary on the counter, freeing up both of the user’s hands to evenly pull and cut tangle-free sheets.
-To find out if these dispensers were worth using, we purchased three models priced from $11.95 to $23.38 and put them to the test.
+To find out if these dispensers were worth using, we purchased three models priced from roughly $12.00 to roughly $25.00 and put them to the test.

 We were pleasantly surprised that most of the dispensers were a dramatic improvement on the built-in dispenser that came with our winning plastic wrap, Glad Cling Wrap Clear Plastic.
 But it wasn’t all smooth sailing.
 The ChicWrap Plastic Wrap Dispenser’s slide-cutter knob occasionally got buried under the plastic wrap, forcing us to reposition the plastic wrap before cutting.
 And this cardboard model was so light that pulling out the plastic wrap shifted the entire dispenser.
 The only way to avoid this was to awkwardly pull upward and then out before cutting.